ZcashFoundation/zebra/book/src/dev/rfcs/0006-contextual-difficulty.md

 them - but that depends on the exact way that Rust stores associated types derived from a generic argument.

-In any case, the overall size of each `DifficultyAdjustment` is only a few hundred bytes.
+In any case, the overall size of each `AdjustedDifficulty` is only a few hundred bytes.
 If it turns up in profiles, we can look at borrowing the block header data.